thinkful-ei-bee/DSA-Petful-server-farah-laurel/README.md

 ### GET /api/cat
 Returns data for all cats in the database.
 Returns cats with the keys of 'imageURL', 'imageDescription', 'name', 'sex', 'age', 'breed', and 'story'.

+### DELETE /api/dog
+Removes the dog from the front of the line.

+### DELETE /api/cat
+Removes the cat from the front of the line.

 ## Live App:
 [Petful](https://farah-laurel-petful-app.now.sh/)